• Skip to main content

 Recurring and Regenerated Tasks in Outlook

-Microsoft Outlook provides several ways to create outlook tasks and due dates.
+Microsoft Outlook provides several ways to create tasks and due dates.
 Most users are comfortable with entering a single task or even one that repeats on a regular schedule.
-Another task option is useful and quite flexible when you need to create a task-based on completing the previous task.
-These are regenerated tasks.
+Another task option is useful and flexible when creating a task based on completing the previous task.
+In this tutorial, I’ll show you how to create a regenerating task in Outlook.

 Outlook Recurring Tasks